 Our mission is to improve the health of communities in Honduras.

-The Brigade was founded in 1999 after Hurricane Mitch devastated much of Central America, particularly Honduras.
+The Brigade is a 501(c)(3) and USAID PVO Registered organization, founded in 1999 after Hurricane Mitch devastated much of Central America, particularly Honduras.
 Our initial effort was to provide disaster relief and subsequent efforts focused on providing curative services.
 Later, the Brigade added programs that provide sustainable community development interventions that improve health.